 The Act and the Review Commission's Rules of Procedure provide two levels of adjudication when an employer timely contests an OSHA citation.
 The first level affords an employer and/or affected employee who files a timely notice of contest with the opportunity for a hearing before a Review Commission Administrative Law Judge (ALJ).
 The ALJ's decision becomes a final order under the Act unless a member of the three-member Commission exercises their discretion to direct the case for review.
 The second level involves the Commission's review of an ALJ decision.
 The Commission's three members, appointed by the President and subject to Senate confirmation, serve six-year terms.
 The principal (National) office of the Review Commission is located in Washington, DC.
 There are also regional offices in Atlanta and Denver, where additional Review Commission ALJs and staff are assigned.
-Before both its ALJs and the Commission members, the agency seeks to provide fair, impartial, and timely adjudication of cases concerning the safety and health of employees' working conditions in the United States.
+Before both its ALJs and the Commission members, the agency seeks to provide fair, impartial, and timely adjudication of cases concerning employee safety and health.